• Skip to primary navigation

 Storing Leftovers

 Store leftovers in an airtight container in the refrigerator.
-If stored properly, it will last up to a week.
+If stored properly, it will last 3 to 5 days.
 Reheat in the microwave or in a saucepan over medium-low heat.
-Add more water if it begins to thin out when warmed.
+The soup will thicken significantly as it cools, so stir in a splash of water or broth to thin it out when warming.

 How to Freeze